GavriloJovanovic/DesignPatterns/README.md

 # DesignPatterns
-Project where we will implement all design patterns in Java
+Project where we will implement all design patterns in Java.

+Varius design patterns.